artoria-dev/data-science-lol/README.md

 Sadly, Riot Games API keys are only valid for 24 hours.
 Hence, I will have to reduce my data to around 72k (seventy-two thousand) entries (you can do the math by yourself, who am I to note down literally everything is this README).

-The next issues will be getting the right amount of PUUIDs and an even distribution of the player's elo.
+The next issues will be getting the correct amount of PUUIDs and an even distribution of the player's elo.

     Sidenote:
     A player's 'elo' determines a player's skill.